What To Know About An 'Angry Drunk'

 Some people become physically violent when they drink.
 If you are an angry drunk, it’s best not to get into situations where you could instigate a fight.
 Angry drunks should stay away from potentially volatile situations.

-Drinking and anger are linked.
-According to the National Institute on Alcohol Abuse and Alcoholism, there is a considerable correlation between alcohol abuse and anger.
+Drinking and being angry are linked.
+According to the National Institute on Alcohol Abuse and Alcoholism, there is a considerable correlation between alcohol abuse and being angry.
 Robert O. Pihl, who is a professor of psychology and psychiatry at McGill University, stated that in 50 percent of murders, rapes, and assaults, alcohol was involved.
-Pihl's statement demonstrates that alcohol and violent crimes are connected.
+Pihl’s statement demonstrates that alcohol and violent crimes are connected.

 A drunk person can remember things, but it might be difficult for them at times.
 Because the brain is affected during drinking, a person may find it difficult to remember the chain of events that happened when they were drunk.
 Angry drunks can have a hard time recalling information.
-Alcohol can have an effect on short and long-term memory.
+Alcohol can affect short and long-term memory.